Gustav-Simonsson/orchid-docker/README.md

 # Notes

 The build downloads over 7GB of data and can take 20+ minutes to complete.

+This image is based on Ubuntu 19.04 which ends support after 2020-01-23.
+The image will be updated to Ubuntu 20.04 LTS as soon as it is ready (planned for 2020-04-23).

 The argument to `docker run` enables gdb to work inside the container.